microsoftgraph/msgraph-sdk-go-core/README.md

 Get started with the Microsoft Graph Core SDK for Go by integrating the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/get-started/go) into your Go application!
 You can also have a look at the [Go documentation](https://pkg.go.dev/github.com/microsoftgraph/msgraph-sdk-go-core/)

-> Note: Although you can use this library directly, we recommand you use the [v1](https://github.com/microsoftgraph/msgraph-sdk-go) or [beta](https://github.com/microsoftgraph/msgraph-sdk-go) library which rely on this library and additionally provide a fluent style Go API and models.
+> **Note:** Although you can use this library directly, we recommand you use the [v1](https://github.com/microsoftgraph/msgraph-sdk-go) or [beta](https://github.com/microsoftgraph/msgraph-sdk-go) library which rely on this library and additionally provide a fluent style Go API and models.
+> **Note:** the Microsoft Graph Go SDK is currently in Community Preview.
+During this period we're expecting breaking changes to happen to the SDK based on community's feedback.
+Checkout the [known limitations](https://github.com/microsoftgraph/msgraph-sdk-go-core/issues/1).

 ## Samples and usage guide